ClickΒ hereΒ for MPS-Minimum Presentation StandardsΒ

 Punctual, intelligent and experienced he (or she) is depicted here, 15 mins early at the appointed place, raring to go.

-He proudly wears the 100% cotton, black Show Support Polo Shirt which is mandatory on all call outs.
+He proudly wears the 100% cotton, black Show Support Polo Shirt which is mandatory for all call outs.

 The iconic Show Support Crew member is always prepared to meet any unforeseen challenges head on.